BIRDS

 Greater Sandhill Cranes, Platte River, Nebraska.

-Greater Sandhill Cranes, Kearney, Nebraska
+Greater Sandhill Cranes Kearney, Nebraska

-Sunrise on the Platte River, Kearney, Nebraska
+Sunrise on the Platte River Kearney, Nebraska

 Standing Guard.
 Greater Sandhill Cranes, Staten Island, California.